bflanagan138/enigma/README.md

 Regarding the evaluation rubric:

 ***Strengths and successes***
-1. My Enigma class with encrypt and decrypt methods are successfully implemented.
-My encrypt/decrypt command line interfaces are successfully implemented
+1. My Enigma class with encrypt and decrypt methods are successfully implemented, I've also implemented a shift module for the enigma class.
+My encrypt/decrypt command line interfaces are both successfully implemented and I refactored them to be a concise as I feel they can be.
-2. My project is broken into logical components and appropriately encapsulated
+2. My project is broken into logical components and appropriately encapsulated, my files are not excessively long.
 3. My code is properly indented / spaced, my naming conventions are appropriate.
 I've done my best to play with enumerables and data structures to identify what I believe are the most appropriate for their given application.
-Hashes are used for the output where message, key and date are keyed to their respective values
+Hashes are used for the output where :message, :key and :date are keyed to their respective values
 4. I am writing tests prior to writing code, and both unit and integration testing.
 I've done my best to think through to address edge cases.
-Spec helper indicates 96%+ coverage.
+Spec helper indicates 100%+ coverage.
 All tests pass
 5. I have more than 4 pull requests and more than 40 commits.
 With a few exceptions I've committed regularly and separated my commits into appropriate pull requests.
 6. It works!

 ***Areas for Improvement***
-1. My encrypt.rb required an if statement to output the date correctly based on which date was used (todays date or provided date).
-I know this is because my enigma class is not as clearly and concisely written as it should be.
-While not ideal, I was happy to have been able to find a working solution even if it is not an optimized solution.
-2. Speaking of the enigma class, it should definitely be refactored.
-My encrypt and decrypt methods are too long and do too much and should be broken down into helper methods.
-Existing helper methods should be separated into other classes / modules.
-I have a branch I've been working on to address this, however I did not get it completed in time to submit.
-Working through this project makes me realize how much I still get confused with scope and with breaking down large methods into smaller, more digestible bits.
+1. My encrypt and decrypt methods are longer than I would like.
+Additionally, I tried using .map in the latter half of my decrypt method and it didn't work, still not sure why so I did rely on using the .each method.
-3. While my naming conventions are appropriate, I feel that some may be a bit long.
-Could put effort into making them more concise.
+2. While I feel that my naming conventions are appropriate, some may be a bit long.
+For additional refactoring I would put effort into making them more concise.
-4. There were a few times I got carried away writing code and didn't commit changes often enough.
+3. There were a few times I got carried away writing code and didn't commit changes often enough.
 I recognized that when I'm making edits which cause code to break, I'm now more comfortable moving through it to find new solutions than I was a few weeks ago.
 However this project illustrated for me that when code is breaking but I do feel that progress is being made, I still don't commit changes individually until I can see that I'm back on the right track.
-That will change in the future as I get more consistent, and I feel the latter half of my time on this project illustrates that I am making progress.
+That will change in the future as I get more consistent, and I feel the latter half of my time on this project illustrates that I am getting more consistent with commits.

 As a whole, I'm really excited about my progress and learning this inning, and Enigma has illustrated for me how much I have grown.